resolve109/study-aws-sa/aws-study-guide.md

   - Ensures database is only accessible through the application tier
   - More secure than allowing direct database access from public networks

+### Amazon RDS Cross-Account Migration
+- **Sharing Database Snapshots**:
+  - To move databases between AWS accounts:
+    - Create a snapshot of the source database
+    - Share the snapshot with the target account
+    - In the target account, restore a new database instance from the shared snapshot
+  - Provides a simple and secure method to transfer databases across accounts
+  - More efficient than exporting/importing database dumps for large databases
+  - Retains all database configuration settings and data in a consistent state
+  - Can be automated with AWS Backup for regular cross-account replication

 ### AWS DataSync
 - **Primary Use**:
   - Automates data transfers between on-premises storage and AWS or between different AWS storage services